vsramaiah/grocify/README.md

 3. If needed, uninstall and install the app again.

 This is needed because PWAs can cache files through the service worker.

-## Current More Tab Calendar Flow

-In the `More` tab:

-1. Tap `Calendar`.
-2. The month calendar opens.
-3. Tap any date.
-4. Only that day’s transactions appear below the calendar.

-## Next Improvements

-- Export real PNG app icons for broader device compatibility.
-- Host the app online for easier mobile install.
-- Improve the More tab calendar card visuals.